songhengyang/face_landmark_factory/README.md

 Parameter Description:

-1.current_model, file of model
+1. current_model, file of model

 Such as: current_model = "../model/facial_landmark_cnn.pb"

-2.VIDEO_PATH, video file path
+2. VIDEO_PATH, video file path

 Such as: = "../data/vid.avi" or VIDEO_PATH = 0 (0 means using a local camera as a video source)

-3.CNN_INPUT_SIZE, the height of the network input image (the same width and height)
+3. CNN_INPUT_SIZE, the height of the network input image (the same width and height)

 Such as: CNN_INPUT_SIZE = 64,